Return to list Post a new post

 I decided to go there after dark because I saw many people recommending this place, because it is really far away.

 This shooting location is known as the "Best 4 Busan photo spots that you must leave a photo of in your life".
-The night view of the modern city and the black and gold photo style, but to be honest, there are many similar shooting locations in China, so if you really feel it is inconvenient to get there, or if you are traveling alone without a shooting partner, it is recommended to give up this place, because there are too many people queuing up to take pictures, and it is purely a test of hand speed (be obedient, I went alone, and the feeling of taking pictures without permission was too heartbreaking).
+The night view of the modern city and the black and gold photo style, but to be honest, there are many similar shooting locations in China, so if you really feel it is inconvenient to get there, or if you are Traveling alone without a shooting partner, it is recommended to give up this place, because there are too many people queuing up to take pictures, and it is purely a test of hand speed (be obedient, I went alone, and the feeling of taking pictures without permission was too heartbreaking).

 Busan/Jeju-Train to Busan: A nanny-level literary travel guide, it feels like you are in Korea at home